lunapapa-finland/EDISS-CyclyGAN/README.md

 make
 ```

 This command will display all the make commands specified in the MakeFile.
 Subsequently, you can choose to execute specific commands or formulate your own set of commands following a similar pattern.
-It is crucial to note that you should always be operating within the `OBS directory`, not the root folder, as all optimizations and workflows are configured in the OBS folder
+It is crucial to note that you should always be operating within the `OBS directory`, not the root folder, as all optimizations and workflows are configured in the OBS folder as the "PLUS" function which did not offered in the original project.

 The output will be: